iwterry/2024-software-dev-learning-journey/forage-midas-flow/README.md

-This is contains my solution for the challenges from the JPMorganChase Advanced Software Engineering Forage program
+This contains my solution for the challenges from the JPMorganChase Advanced Software Engineering Forage program.

 The original starter project that I used to complete the objectives of the program can be seen at https://github.com/vagabond-systems/forage-midas.